tencentyun/intlcloud-documents/product_new/网络产品中心/云联网/产品简介/使用限制_intl_en.md

 ## Resource Limits
-The following table lists the limits on the supported CCN resources.
-For limits on other Virtual Private Cloud (VPC) products, see [Limitations](https://cloud.tencent.com/document/product/215/537).
+The following table lists the limits on the supported CCN resources. <!--For limits on other Virtual Private Cloud (VPC) products, see [Limitations]().-->
 <table>
 <tr>
 <th>Resource</th>